How to Replace the Water Pump on a 2012 Ford F-150

 Step 1: Drain the coolant

-- Close the drain once flow stops.
+- Close the drain when finished.

 Step 2: Remove the engine cover and intake ducting